Logiqx/wsw-results/docs/ukwa/README.md

 Analysis of historical data has shown that a total of 12 legs are affected between 2010 and 2023.
 It is perhaps significant that this includes both legs on Wed [11 Oct 2023](https://logiqx.github.io/wsw-results/results/2023/20231011/ukwa.html) and the second leg on Tue [18 Oct 2022](https://logiqx.github.io/wsw-results/results/2022/20221018/ukwa.html), all of which are deemed valid by the revised criteria.

-The "fun" series with slightly relaxed speed criteria are to encourage daily participation from all sailboards, wingboards, and kiteboards.
+The "fun" series with slightly relaxed speed criteria are to encourage daily participation from all sailboards and wingboards.
 These probably won't have official prizes or trophies, but are expected to provide riders with additional "purpose" on the less windy days.